 Max joined Watsi on January 27th, 2019.
-Five months ago, Max became the 4537th member to automatically support a new Watsi patient every month.
-Since then, 683 more people have become monthly donors!
-Max's most recent donation supported Chhorn, a woman from Cambodia, to fund hip surgery.
+Seven months ago, Max became the 4537th member to automatically support a new Watsi patient every month.
+Since then, 809 more people have become monthly donors!
+Max's most recent donation supported Somalai, a man from Cambodia, to fund fracture repair surgery.

 Chhorn is a woman from Cambodia.
 In October 2018, Chhorn slipped and fell, fracturing her left hip.
 She visited Kampong Thom provincial hospital where she received an x-ray and steroid cream for her injuries, but she still experiences pain and cannot walk without support.
 Surgery will help to reconstruct and align the hip bones so that Chhorn will be able to regain full movement in her hips.
 Surgery is scheduled fo May 7 and will cost $497.
 In her free time, Chhorn enjoys growing vegetables, feeding the farm animals, cooking for her family, and watching television.

 Lav is a 42-year-old rice farmer from Cambodia.
 In his free time, he likes to watch Khmer dramas on television and listen to music.
 Four months ago, Lav developed a cataract in each eye, causing him blurry vision and photophobia.
 He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
 When Lav learned about our medical partner, Children's Surgical Centre, he traveled for seven and a half hours seeking treatment.
 On April 25, doctors will perform a phacoemulsification surgery and an intraocular lens implant in each eye.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $398 procedure.
 His wife says, "I hope that my husband will be able to see more clearly after his surgery so he can return to his work on the rice farm."